-Summer 2022-We enjoyed many intergenerational gatherings out under our Verona tent - BINGO, a dance party, and an evening concert with Grammy-nominated musicians Gungor.
+Summer 2022-We enjoyed a many intergenerational gatherings out under our Verona tent - BINGO, a dance party, and an evening concert with grammy nominated musicians Gungor.
 These opportunities allowed for some wonderfully light moments.
 We often try to teach about grace and community and hospitality - but sometimes they are best learned by being experienced.
 These opportunities were just that.
-Places for our spirits to find a bit of rest, joy, and liberation, alongside others in the summer sun.
+Places for our Spirits to find a bit of rest, joy, and liberation, alongside others in the summer sun.

 Fall 2022- We welcomed author Jeremi Suri in October.
-Jeremi spoke to us on his book "The Civil War By Other Means," and initiated conversation among the multi-generational crowd about how we can make the world we've inherited a better place for our kids.
+Jeremi spoke to us on his book, The Civil War By Other Means and initiated conversation among the multi-generational crowd about how we can make the world we've inherited a better place for our kids.
 A group of folks later gathered for a month of conversation on Jeremi's book, bringing it into conversation with other texts and faith questions and commitments.

-Tables of Eight returned after a Covid hiatus and has been a great opportunity for members, old and new, to meet other folks from the congregation they may not otherwise run into.
-Over 100 households have participated in this opportunity and the stories we hear from participants are wonderful as people find connection through their stories, meals, and the Holy Spirit.
-This was a great way to weave the web of GS community more deeply.
+Tables of 8 returned after a Covid hiatus and has been a great opportunity for members, old and new, to meet others folks from the congregation they may not otherwise run into.
+Over 100 house hold have participated in this opportunity and the stories we hear from participants are wonderful as people find connection through their stories, through meals, and through the Holy Spirit.
+A great way to weave the web of GS community more deeply.

-Winter 2023-In February we welcomed Dr. Drew Moser to lead a day-long program on the Enneagram.
+Winter 2023-In February we welcomed Dr. Drew Moser, to lead a day-long program on the Enneagram.
 Over 50 GS members gathered to learn more about this ancient tool of knowing and discerning.
 It was a rich day of conversation that led to many connections within and between members.
 Later a group gathered for a month to read and discuss Dr. Moser's book and continue our work together.

-Eric Holmer, our director of communications and seminary student, along with Rick Thomas created a two month dinner and learning opportunity centered on The Chosen.
-For eight weeks, folks gathered to share a meal and watch and discuss this imaginative opening show.
+Eric Holmer, our director of communications and seminary student, along with Rick Thomas created a 2 month dinner and learning opportunity centered on The Chosen.
+For 8 weeks, folks gathered to share a meal and watch and discuss this imagination opening show.
 Other GS folks watched together on Wednesday evenings and many small groups and households watched on their own.
 It was a wonderfully layered experience of community.
-The show itself is a real opportunity for adults to once again start being imaginative with scripture, awaken the humanness of those we read about, and to consider the intimate knowing of Jesus with each of us.
+The show itself is a real opportunity for adults, to once again start being imaginative with scripture.
+To awaken the humanness of those we read about, and to consider the intimate knowing of Jesus with each of us.

-We were once again able to offer a Lenten devotional created out of member stories.
-These devotionals are always a treasure, helping us to connect with one another and learning the many ways that God has worked in our lives.
-They become vehicles of liberations, connection, hope and knowledge.
+We were once again able to offer a Lenten devotion created out of member stories.
+These devotionals are always treasure, helping us to connect with on another and learning the many ways that God has and done work in our lives.
+They become vehicles of liberations, connection, hope, and knowing.